zevv/duc/testing/README.md

 # duc — multi-backend testing

-This directory contains scripts for building, cross-testing, and migrating `duc` databases across all supported backends.
+This directory contains scripts for building, cross-testing, and test migration of `duc` databases across all supported backends.

 ## Backends